Dr. Doni, author of The Stress Remedy, offers 10 simple tips for you to get a good night’s sleep.

 - Use the hour before bed for less stimulating activities (turn off the TV, iPad, and other devices).
-If you have to be exposed to light at night, you can also use special glasses, such as these from Uvex and Sun Shield, or an app on your computer to block blue light.
+If you have to be exposed to light at night, you can also use blue-light blocking glasses, such as these from Uvex and Sun Shield, or an app on your computer to block blue light.

 - Use an app such as “Sleep Cycle” to track your sleep and help you to identify wakefulness and sleep effectiveness.
 Then you can address any issues that you identify.

-- Avoid alcohol and nicotine, especially late in the day.
+- Avoid caffeine, alcohol and nicotine, especially late in the day.
 Although some people think alcohol helps with sleep, it actually disrupts sleep and leads to more nighttime awakenings.

 - Do not spend too much time awake in bed.
 If you are not sleeping, get out of bed and do something else for a while.